 September and early October are the prime months for doing this, and Maine is dotted with dozens of orchards offering DIY apple picking.

 Need some guidance on where to find that appley goodness?
 Peep my top picks for apple picking in Maine.

 Lobster lobster lobster!
 Yes, Maine is well-known for its lobster, and so it’s totally natural that there would be a festival held to celebrate this glorious crustacean!

-The Maine Lobster Festival will celebrate its 74th year next August (2021).
+The Maine Lobster Festival has been around for a loooong time.
 Visitors flock from all around for the festival, which includes entertainment, rides, beer, arts and crafts, cooking competitions, parades, and of course, lots and lots of lobster.

 Want to learn more?
 Check out the festival’s official website.

 37. Tour the Wadsworth-Longfellow House

 In Portland, you will find the Wadsworth-Longfellow House in which Henry Wadsworth Longfellow, American poet and abolitionist, grew up.
 This historic house is interesting not just because of its former residents, but also because of its architectural and historical value.

 A well-preserved 1780s home museum, nearly all of the household items and artifacts inside are original to the Wadsworth and Longfellow families; this is a good one to remember if you’re looking for Portland Maine indoor activities!